The Circle (American TV series): Concept

 Tim Harcourt is the creative director of Studio Lambert, which produces the British and American versions of the show.
 Harcourt wondered what a reality show would look like if the people never met face-to-face.
 He had also been considering the idea of a bird's-eye view-style documentary of an apartment building, seeing into each of their lives.
 He began to work on The Circle after hearing that Channel 4 was looking for a reality-show format centered on social media.

-Development

 The British version of the show premiered in 2018, and was renewed for its second season a few months after the first season ended.
 After the first season was Channel 4's "youngest profiling" show in six years, according to the British TV industry magazine Broadcast, talks began of international versions.

+Netflix Iteration (2020 - 2024)

 On October 8, 2018, Netflix announced its partnership with All3Media to create three international versions of The Circle on Netflix, including the American version.
 Brandon Reigg, Netflix's Vice Principal of Unscripted Content, stated, "We think the show's combination of modern social media interaction and competition will captivate Netflix members around the world, in multiple languages, and we're delighted to partner with Studio Lambert and Motion to produce these three new local versions."

 On March 24, 2020, Netflix renewed The Circle for a second and third season.